RobbieAP/robbieap.github.io/popup/onTimer.md

 </script>

-Banner 5 seconds, Once per session, or until they convert
+popup 5 seconds, Once per session, or until they convert